jermth/cyclecloud_nis/README.md

 2. The project is designed so that the NIS server provides YP services for nodes in a single cluster.

 3. Assign master or headnode of the cluster as the NIS server.
-Do this by adding the `cyclecloud_nis::default` and `cyclecloud_nis::server` specs to the master node of the cluster.
+Do this by adding the `cyclecloud_nis:default` and `cyclecloud_nis:server` specs to the master node of the cluster.
 You can use the _*Additional Cluster-Init"*_ feature in the cluster creation or edit UI.

 4. All other cluster nodes, including the compute or execute nodes of the cluster are are assigned as NIS clients.
-Do this by adding the `cyclecloud_nis::default` and `cyclecloud_nis::client` specs to all other nodes of the cluster.
+Do this by adding the `cyclecloud_nis:default` and `cyclecloud_nis:client` specs to all other nodes of the cluster.
 You can use the _*Additional Cluster-Init"*_ feature in the cluster creation or edit UI.

 5. The NIS server provides yp services for the passwd, group, and hosts tables.